|

 for classical ballet development

-In an effort to optimize performance and maximize injury prevention, a new
+In an effort to optimize performance and maximize injury prevention, a

-a classical ballet specific stretch series, for a minimum of 30 minutes before
+of a classical ballet specific stretch series, for a minimum of 30 minutes before

 every classical ballet technique class: